gazebosim/gz-sensors/README.md

 # Features

-Ignition Sensors provides an increasing list of sensors models including 2D and RGDB cameras, and a  LiDAR.
-Each sensor model can be configured at run time to mimic specific real-world sensors.
+Ignition Sensors provides a set of sensors models that can be configured at run time to mimic specific real-world sensors.
 A noise model is also provided that can be used to introduce Gaussian or custom noise models into sensor streams.

 # Install